Seasons Change (Scotty McCreery album)

-Seasons Change is the fourth studio album by American country music singer Scotty McCreery.
+Seasons Change is the fourth studio album by American country singer Scotty McCreery.
 It was released on March 16, 2018, as his first album for Triple Tigers, and his first since See You Tonight five years prior.
 The album's lead single is "Five More Minutes", which gained in radio popularity at a point when McCreery was not signed to a label.
 The song's success led to him signing with Triple Tigers, and in early 2018, "Five More Minutes" became McCreery's first No. 1 Country Airplay single.
 "This Is It" and "In Between" were released as the album's second and third singles, respectively.

 Content

 Prior to the album's release, McCreery was signed to Mercury Nashville, and was dropped after "Southern Belle", the intended lead single to a third Mercury album, failed to reach Top 40 on the country music charts.
 McCreery released the song "Five More Minutes" in 2016, when he was not signed to a record label.
 Due to the song gaining airplay on Bobby Bones' radio show, "Five More Minutes" gained in popularity and led to McCreery signing with Triple Tigers.
 In early 2018, "Five More Minutes" became McCreery's first No 1 hit on the Billboard Country Airplay charts.
 "This Is It" was released as the album's second single in May 2018, and became his second No. 1 hit on the Country Airplay chart.
 "In Between" was released as the album's third single on April 1, 2019.

 Aaron Eshuis, Derek Wells, and Frank Rogers produced the album, and McCreery co-wrote every song on it.